NotTacoz/jacaranda/content/notes/AE/physics/RV physics.md

 - This includes applying the relationship: $$V_{av}=\frac{s}{t},a=\frac{{v-u}}{t},v=u+at,s+ut+\frac{1}{2}at^2,v^2=u^2+2as$$
 - [ ] 3* representations, including graphs, vectors, and equations of motion, can be used qualitatively and quantitatively to describe and predict linear motion
 - [ ] 4* vertical motion is analysed by assuming the acceleration due to gravity is constant near Earth’s surface
-- [ ] 1* Newton’s three Laws of Motion describe the relationship between the force or forces acting on an object, modelled as a point mass, and the motion of the object due to the application of the force or forces
+- [x] 1* -> 4* Newton’s three Laws of Motion describe the relationship between the force or forces acting on an object, modelled as a point mass, and the motion of the object due to the application of the force or forces
+	- [x] Newton's first law states:
+		- >[!info] An object will maintain a constant velocity unless an unbalanced, external force acts on it.
+		- As the mass of the object increases, the inertia \[resistance to a change in motion of an object] increases;
+	- [x] Newton's second law states:
+		- F = ma
+	- [x] Newton's third law states:
+		- For every action (force), there is an equal and opposite reaction (force).
 - [ ] 1* free body diagrams show the forces and net force acting on objects, from descriptions of real-life situations involving forces acting in one or two dimensions
 - This includes applying the relationships $$\text{resultant }F=ma, F_{\text{weight}}=mg$$
 - [ ] 3* momentum is a property of moving objects; it is conserved in a closed system and may be transferred from one object to another when a force acts over a time interval